Find out how ’47 Brand navigated growth and restructured without losing its culture by optimizing its people strategy.

 ’47 Brand Case Study

 ’47 Brand found a way to streamline its hiring, onboarding, and development processes to grow its team and its sales.
-Find out how PI can impact on your business results.
+Find out how we can impact your business results.

 ’47’s success stems from never forgetting its roots.
 In 1947, twin brothers and Italian immigrants Arthur and Henry D’Angelo founded Twins Enterprises, now ’47.
 The D’Angelos were entrepreneurial pioneers who were quick to see the future of sports licensing, selling pennants and other sports memorabilia on the streets around Fenway Park, home of the Boston Red Sox.
 Through a combination of hard work, sound instincts, and incredible passion, the brothers grew their business from a single street cart to a premier sports lifestyle brand that uniquely melds sport and style.
 Over the decades, ‘47 has continued to produce a unique selection of headwear and apparel while maintaining an unparalleled attention to detail.
 The company is a proud licensed partner of the four key professional American sports leagues—the MLB, NFL, NBA, and NHL—as well as more than 650 colleges.
 It also operates a flagship store in the heart of Boston’s major shopping district.